 The infrastructure has also been decentralized to avoid single shard attacks.
 Eventually the network is built to contain shards of 1,000 nodes in order to provide cryptographic randomness and to re-shard regularly, however currently Harmony is using four shards of 250 nodes each.

 This gives the network a strong security against Byzantine behaviors.
 In addition the network uses a Verifiable Random Function for unpredictable and unbiased shard membership.

 The Harmony platform is powered by the native ONE token, which allows users to participate in the ecosystem and serves as a payment mechanism for various actions.
 By using the Harmony blockchain developers and businesses are able to create alignment in the goals and incentives of various stakeholders.

 In addition, the upcoming zero-knowledge proof implementation will make Harmony a data sharing platform that is capable of overcoming the common problem of many data markets; that is the mistrust that participants have for sharing data, even as they have a strong desire to acquire the data of others.

-The Harmony ONE token is expected to have the following three functions within the protocol:
+The Harmony ONE token is designed to have the following three functions within the protocol:

-- The token will be used as a stake for the DPoS consensus model, allowing staking holders to earn block rewards and transaction fees.
+- The token is used as a stake for the EPoS consensus model, allowing staking holders to earn block rewards and transaction fees.